- About Us

 Publication Reprint Program

-Besides producing new brochures and handbooks, HFC has an extensive reprint program to ensure that parks have a continuing supply of these publications.
-Reprint work involves correcting and reprinting a park brochure or handbook before the current supply is exhausted.
-Brochures are generally reprinted every year—or every two to three years depending on park visitation—and handbooks every three to four years.
-HFC keeps more than 330 park brochures and more than 60 handbooks in print.
-Publications Printing Specialist Trevor Bentz is the main contact person for questions relating to brochure or handbook reprints (phone: 304-535-6414; email: Trevor_Bentz@nps.gov).
+Besides producing new brochures, HFC has an extensive reprint program to ensure that parks have a continuing supply of these publications.
+Reprint work involves correcting and reprinting a park brochure before the current supply is exhausted.
+Brochures are generally reprinted every year—or every two to three years depending on park visitation.
+HFC keeps about 400 park brochures.
+Publications Printing Specialist Trevor Bentz is the main contact person for questions relating to brochures (phone: 304-535-6414, Email Contact Form).
 Reprinting Publications

 Harpers Ferry Center has an initial contact point to assist parks with their media needs.
 Parks should call or email us to request creation of a new publication, to get answers to technical publications questions, to obtain publications cost estimates, or for HFC assistance in developing and producing publications.
 Copies of park brochures are available by contacting the specific park's website via NPS.gov.
-Contact Us
+To contact HFC, go here: Contact Us